 Secretary – Leslie Dempsey

 Leslie Dempsey obtained an Associate Degree in Administrative Assistant while on the Dean’s List and earned a Bachelor’s Degree from Lakeland College in Specialized Business and graduated manga cum laude in 2011.
 She also earned an Associate Degree in Human Resources from Fox Valley Technical College in 2016 while on the Dean’s List.
 Leslie worked in Kimberly-Clark Corporation’s Legal Department, performed an internship through Fox Valley Technical College’s Administration Department, and took part in Fox Valley Technical College’s BIZsquad Internship program which volunteering to work on projects for local organizations and businesses.

-Leslie is currently on the CRDF governance and executive committees.
-Contact her at email@example.com.
+She serves on the governance and executive committees.
+Contact her at firstname.lastname@example.org.

 Board Member – Jane M. Zornow, SPHR